pvdwijdeven/AutoML/README.md

   - Structural and statistical comparison with training data
   - Detection of mismatches and unseen categories

+- **Recommendations to do before pre-processing** While this tool provides a robust automated EDA, it does not incorporate domain-specific knowledge or an understanding of feature semantics.
+Prior to applying preprocessing steps, it is strongly advised to review the dataset with human expertise in mind.
+The report outlines key areas where such insights can be integrated.

 The report is fully HTML-based, styled for usability, and supports quick navigation through tabs and feature anchors.